inner-valor/react-tetris/README.md

 # React + Vite

+## Tetris project with freecodecamp help

+credits to Thomas Weibenfalk for the tutorial. i made some modification to the code like adding a pause button

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: